 It’s Friday 5PM, and right on cue, the workers pack up, eager to go home and start their weekend.
-I can hear them chatter about the game this weekend and some of them are complaining about their wives and kids.
+I can hear them chatter about the game this weekend.
 Just a few more weeks and the construction of the new soccer field behind our home will be finished.

 “Simon, come on hurry up, let’s get some moves practiced before it gets to dark.”
 Tyler encourages me to speed up.
 “You wait and see one of these days I’m going to run faster than you” I shoot back a bit annoyed at being the younger one and thus the lesser player of us two.

 “You wish” Tyler laughs.
 “Yes, but I do pity you fool to mock me, I do, I do, cause my wishes always come true.”
-I smile with a smug face, proud of how I made it sound like an incantation, reinforcing my strong believe that it will happen.
-“Just as the field will be finished soon and we can train with the team here.”
+I smile smugly proud of my try at an incantation.
+“Just as the field will be finished soon, and we will train here with the team.”
 I continue dreamy.

-My aim is worse than Tyler’s, anyway he’s not doing too well either.
+My aim sucks, but Tyler isn’t doing too well either.
 I can’t help but smirk at his futile attempts to get out a perfect pass.
-He notices me gloating, it clearly bugs him, seeing how his skills aren’t super steading mine that much.
-He’s cheeks flush and he let his frustration get the best of him, kicking harder, only to be even more of target.
+Me gloating, it clearly bugs him, seeing how his skills aren’t superseding mine.
+He lets his frustration get the best of him, kicking harder, only to be even more of target.
 I run after his ‘homerun’ shot, I’m looking at the ball not my feet and I trip.

 When he reaches me, he looks towards my clenched knee, and I see his smile fading.
 “What the ... hell?”
-I hold back on the ‘fuck’ just in time remembering, my mom started making me pay, like real money, when she catches me using profanity.
-I need to practice.
+I hold back on the ‘fuck’ remembering, my mom started making me pay when she catches me using profanity, …like real money.
+I might as well practice.
 Wait hell is also a four-letter word, is that profanity too?
-How am I supposed to know this, I’m only ten?
-It’s not like I don’t hear those words used a hundred times each day.
-We must be a very foul-mouthed family.
-Okay, I’m ranting in my mind, now I ‘know’ I’m panicking.
+How am I supposed to know, I’m only ten?
+I hear those words used a hundred times each day, we are foul-mouthed family.
+Okay, I’m ranting, I think I’m panicking.
 Probably seeing Tyler turn ghostly pale has something to do with it.

 Then he quickly switched topics “What happened?”
 He asks to distract me, … and him.
 Not sure if he wanted to divert our attention away from my wound or his confession.

-He clear’s his throat and says soft and caring voice.
+He clears his throat and says soft and caring voice.
 “Here just lay back and let me see.”
 He turns to investigate my wound, peeling my hands gently away from my knee.
-After a few moments he nods “Indeed the ‘X’ shape of the profile brook through your skin to the side of your knee.
-Rather deep actually, hence the profuse bleeding.”
+After a few moments he nods “Indeed the ‘X’ shape of the profile brook through your skin on your knee, rather deep, hence the profuse bleeding.”
 Who does he think he is right now?
 He sounds just like a doctor.
 Dr. Tyler Hill does have a nice ring to it.

-It would have been embarrassing, mortifying if he had dropped me.
-His hard torso felt warm and comforting.
-Odd, I feel to grown up for Mom or Dad to carry me, I actually heat it when they still try to pick me up, so why does this so comfortable?
+His hard torso feels warm and comforting.
+Odd, I hate it when Mom or Dad still tries to pick me up, so why does this feel so comfortable?
 Tyler puts me down on the sofa, a cold sofa, it makes me scrunch my face.
 “Did I hurt you?”
-The worry is eminent all over his face.
+The worry is eminent in his tone and on his face.

 Tyler picks up on my attitude and looks pissed at me, probably annoyed I’m throwing a fit right now.
 “No, you’re not!
-Our parents are at a townhall meeting, and your sister Jewel the pestering brad, well, now she’s nowhere to be seen.
-So, you’re shit out of luck you’ll need to rely on me to stop the bleeding.”
+Our parents are at a townhall meeting, and your sister Jewels, the pestering brad, well, now she’s nowhere to be seen.
+So, you’re shit out of luck!
+You’ll need to rely on me to stop the bleeding.”
 He was sweaty, short of breath and shaking.

 “Fine, you don’t need to get all worked up about it.”
 I say apologetically not understanding why he reacted so harsh.
 “Upstairs, bathroom, you’ll find a towel and a cleaning cloth, the first aid is in the second cabinet on the left, top shelve.”
-I rant giving him the instructions, as meticulously as I can.
-My eyes still wide in surprise at him making his words sound like a threat, like he would leave me to bleed to death or something.
+I rant giving him meticulous instructions.
+My eyes still wide in surprise at his threatening voice … like he would leave me to bleed to death or something.

 He sighs “Sorry, I’m nervous.
 Remember I’m not a big fan of blood.
 I was already woozy from inspecting your wound at the field.
-If I faint from your wound in front of you or worse you laugh, I swear I’m going to kick your ass so hard you’re going to wish you died out there on the field.
+If I faint in front of you or worse you laugh, I swear I’m going to kick your ass so hard you’re going to wish you died out there on the field.
 Got it!”
-I can tell he only half threatens, and half jokes, as he goes upstairs to get all the stuff.
+I can tell he’s only half joking, as he goes upstairs to get all the stuff.

 When he comes down the stairs I hear “Okay first things first!” his voice is shaky, trembling.
-So, I’m sure he was more talking to himself than to me.
+So, I’m sure he is talking more to himself than to me.
 “I’ll take off your shoes and socks, the ones on your right side are covered in blood.
-Your shorts will need to go as well, they’re way to big and reaching down to your knee so their bloody as well.”
+Your shorts will need to go as well, they’re way to big and reaching down to your knees so their bloody as well.”
 His hands are unsteady at first and his eyes are cast down like he’s afraid to look at me.

 It felt odd to have another boy undress me, weird, not uncomfortable, or unpleasant.
 There I was, naked feet, naked shins, naked thighs... and in my batman boxers.
 I flush red immediately.
 Tyler was staring, what was he doing ... why is he staring, is it my batman boxers or is it the blood that makes him uneasy?

 I grab his hand “Thank you.” looking directly into his eyes, not really understanding why he’s being so caring towards me.
-He really went out of his way, he could have called my parents directly.
+He really went out of his way, he could just have called my parents.
 Tyler swallows hard, it doesn’t relief the lump in his throat, he still seems at a loss of words.
 Why?
-Is he surprised himself of what he did for me?
-He doesn’t speak, just nods, releases my hand, and looks down at the floor.
+Is he surprised of what he did for me?
+He just nods, releases my hand, and looks down at the floor.
 “What’s wrong, why are you being so weird?”

 “What?
 Weird, I’m not weird.
 Nothing’s wrong, everything’s normal.”
-Tyler, says.
+Tyler, rushes out the words.
 Who’s he trying to convince me or him?